menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Powers is generally considered to be a blue-collar town.
-53.04% of the Powers workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Powers is a blue-collar town, with 53.04% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Powers is a city of professionals, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Powers who work in teaching (23.91%), healthcare suport services (8.70%), and farm management occupations (7.39%).

 Of important note, Powers is also a city of artists.
 Powers has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Powers’s character.